tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

   - **How to draw a rectangle**:
       - A) Optionally, `ctx.save()` (i.e. save or "push") the current value of all of the drawing state attributes so that you can easily restore them to their original values later.
 This also saves the CTM (current transformation matrix), which we will discuss soon

-      - B) Set drawing state attributes (properties) that you wish to have values other than the defaults - for example `ctx.lineWidth`, `ctx.strokeStyle`, `ctx.fillStyle`, `ctx.globalAlpha` - a full list of state properties is here: https://www.w3.org/TR/2dcontext/#the-canvas-state
+      - B) Optionally, set the drawing state attributes (properties) that you wish to have values other than the defaults - for example `ctx.lineWidth`, `ctx.strokeStyle`, `ctx.fillStyle`, `ctx.globalAlpha` - a full list of state properties is here: https://www.w3.org/TR/2dcontext/#the-canvas-state

       - C) Create a *path* for the rectangle like this: